Following your procedure there are a number of things of which you need to be aware.

 You should resume your normal regime of medication as soon as you are able to eat and drink after the surgery, unless specifically directed otherwise by Dr Renaut or your anaesthetist.
 As previously mentioned you will be discharged with some pain killers which should initially be taken regularly and then as required.
 Antibiotics are not normally prescribed by Dr Renaut as the chances of infection associated with this procedure are minimal.

-Areas of numbness
+Areas of numbness and chronic pain

 Very occasionally you may experience a small patch of numbness, tingling or a sensation akin to small electric shocks, either in the groin, down the front of the leg or in the scrotum for a short period after the surgery.
 This relates to bruising of some of the nerves that run through the groin.
-In the unlikely event of it occurring, sensation normally returns within a few days or a couple of weeks at the out.
+In the unlikely event of it occurring, sensation normally returns within a few days or a couple of weeks at the most.

 Dr Renaut does not routinely see his patients for a follow-up appointment.
 In most cases it is not necessary.
 If however you have concerns about your recovery then he is very happy to discuss these on the phone and he will arrange to see you if he thinks this is necessary.
 He routinely notifies your GP of all procedures and your progress.